Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 > The Lorenz system is a **minimal working example** of NEXAH:
 >
-> a system where dynamics, structure, and control can be studied in a unified way.
+> a system where dynamics and structure can be observed in a unified way.

 ---